pjtunstall/retro-raiders/README.md

 ## 1. SET UP

 Open a terminal and, from the folder called `server`, execute `go run .` to launch the game server on port 8080 and the scoreboard server on port 10000.
-Enter `localhost:8080` in the address bar of Chrome.
+Enter `localhost:8080` in the address bar of Chrome, maximize the window and enter full-screen mode (CMD+SHIFT+F).

+Chrome will automatically zoom to 80%, which is right.
+Alternatively, you can play on Firefox if you manually zoom to 67%.

 ## 2. CAUTION